Oktopost/Example-Skeleton/README.md

 This is an example project for the [Skeleton library](https://github.com/Oktopost/Skeleton).

-Note that this library requires php 5.4 or higher installed on your machine.
+Note that this library requires PHP 5.4 or higher installed on your machine.

-### Insalling
+### Installation

 ```sh
 git clone git@github.com:Oktopost/Example-Skeleton.git